Min. time required: 2:00

 3. How to dress when visiting the Rhine Falls?

-If you’ll just be seeing the falls from the promenades and observation decks you don’t need specific clothing: just dress according to that day’s forecast.
-If you plan to make a boat ride close to the falls, we recommend a waterproof jacket: you may get wet due to the splashing water and the thousands of tiny water drops.
+If you’ll just be seeing the falls from the promenades and observation decks, you don’t need specific clothing.
+Just dress according to that day’s forecast.
+If you plan to make a boat ride close to the falls, take along a waterproof jacket and maybe even rain pants: you may get wet due to the splashing water and the thousands of tiny water drops.

 4. Is visiting the falls suitable for children?

-Yes, we think it is.
+Yes, it is!
 The Rhine Falls are impressive and the boat rides are spectacular, for kids as well.
-The “Smilestones” miniature world and the adventure park are great additions to the Rhine Fall experience.
+The “Smilestones” miniature world and the adventure park are great additions to a Rhine Fall excursion.

-If you travel with children who are easily scared, we recommend not to take the boat trip to the rock in the middle of the falls: that might be overwhelming.
-Nor is this tour recommended for children under 1,2 m tall.
+If you travel with children who are easily scared, you may want to skip the boat trip to the rock in the middle of the falls: that might be overwhelming.

 5. Are the falls wheelchair- and pram-friendly?

 Yes, most of the promenades can be explored with wheelchairs and prams.
-The panorama lift, observation deck “Belvedere”‘, Historama, Visitor Centre, and restaurant on the southern bank are all accessible for wheelchairs and prams.
+The panorama lift, observation deck “Belvedere”‘, Historama, visitor center, and restaurant on the southern bank are all accessible for wheelchairs and prams.

 The main exception is getting down to the basin and shipping piers.
 This is not possible on the southern side, but it’s available upon advanced booking on the northern side.